RadimMusalek/RadimMusalek/README.md

 <p align="center">
   <samp>
-    Hi, I'm <b>Radim</b>, currently working as a Data Analyst at Mediq Suomi Oy.
+    Hi, my name is <b>Radim</b> and I'm currently working as a Data Analyst subcontractor for a medical equipment wholesaler Mediq Suomi Oy.
   </samp>
   <br><br>
 </p>

 <p align="center">
   <samp>
-    My background is in finance but in the spring of 2019 I decided to transition into the world of <b>machine learning</b> and <b>data science</b> with focus on the energy & renewables industry.
-In my repositories you can find a big part of that journey, for learning more about myself follow the links below.
+    My background is in finance but in the spring of 2019 I decided to transition into the world of <b>data analytics</b> and <b>machine learning</b>, most recently with the focus on the energy & renewables industry.
+In my repositories you can find a big part of my programming journey, for learning more about myself follow the links below.
   </samp>
   <br><br>
 </p>